Discipline is nothing more than teaching our kids how to behave and manage their emotions. Read these 7 effective ways to discipline children.

 The more he feels heard and understood, the more receptive he is to responding to you.

 Discipline is a mixture of different methods, but it boils down to teaching kids how to act, deal with frustrations, and learn self-control.
 It’s not the punishment or tactic we use after kids act up, but rather what we do every day to show them right and wrong, especially in the long run.

 To start, find the reason behind the outburst and focus on staying calm.
 Assert authority and hold your ground while also setting boundaries only where it matters.
-Redirect her to a more appropriate activity and apply natural consequences when possible.
+Redirect your child to a more appropriate activity and apply natural consequences when possible.
 And lastly, simply listen and help feel heard.

 Forget punishments, time outs, or counting to three.
-Don’t think “me versus you” when trying to discipline your child.
+Don’t think “me versus you” when trying to get their her cooperation.
 Instead, think about what you can teach.
 What can she learn from this situation?

 Get more tips: